maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 --------------------------

 Another core component of Maemo is "HAM", also known as the "Hildon Application Manager".
-It's an user interface to the Debian package manager, `apt`, allows users to discovery and install packages, uninstall packages, and it also notifies the users when updates are available (it won't check for updates on metered connections), and if the user agrees, updates the system.
+It's an user interface to the Debian package manager, `apt`, which allows users to discover, install and uninstall packages, and it also notifies the user when updates are available, and if the user agrees, updates the system.
+You can adjust the frequency of update checks.

-This was a relatively quick port, and there are likely bugs, so there is more work to be done, nevertheless, it works.
+This was a relatively quick port, and there are likely bugs, so there is more work to be done.
+Nevertheless, it works.

 This screenshot shows the device informing the user there are (important) updates to be installed (**Yellow "!" icon**).